ViCCo-Group/thingsvision/README.md

 <!-- Basic usage -->
 ### :mag: Basic usage
 `thingsvision` was designed to make extracting features as easy as possible.
-Using the available command-line-interface, we provide a tool to easily extract features and show models.
-Thde interface includes two options `thingsvision show_model` and `thingsvision extract_features`.
+If you have a folder of images `./data` and simply want to extract their features, its easiest use our available command-line-interface.
+The interface includes two options `thingsvision show_model` and `thingsvision extract_features`.
 Example calls might be:

 ```bash
 thingsvision show_model --module_name 'alexnet' --source 'pt'